drizzle-team/tento/README.md

 bun tento pull
 ```

-Tento CLI will consume `tento.config.ts` and fetch your Shopify Metaobjects schema to your project `schema.ts` file:
+Tento CLI will consume `tento.config.ts` and fetch your Shopify schema to your project `schema.ts` file:

 ```ts
 import { metaobject } from '@drizzle-team/tento';